davebeesley/robinstrust-2019/src/pages/quiz.md

 You will need a laptop or device that is capable of connecting to the internet and the app Zoom (www.zoom.us) and a working e-mail address to submit your answers to.

-To register your interest, and to ensure you get the information sent about how to enter and join the Zoom room, [enter here]([mailto:quizmaster@robinstrust.org](https://bit.ly/May2Quiz))
+To register your interest, and to ensure you get the information sent about how to enter and join the Zoom room, [click here](https://bit.ly/May2Quiz)

 On the day, answer sheets will need to be submitted to [quizmaster@robinstrust.org](mailto:quizmaster@robinstrust.org)